What is a lectionary?

 - Gospel: From Christmas to Easter, readings follow one of the Gospel accounts each year (with accompanying texts from the Psalms).

 - Early Church: From Easter through to Pentecost, readings from the Gospel, Acts, and Paul’s letters reveal the power of the Holy Spirit in the early church’s story.

 More details on the Narrative Lectionary can be found at www.narrativelectionary.org.
 With permission we have made slight changes to reflect our worship pattern.

 Do GCI congregations in the UK and Eire have to follow the Narrative Lectionary?

-No, but we think it is helpful and encourage you to try using it.
-Even if it is not used for preaching, it can be helpful to follow along with the weekly Bible readings or to use it as a weekly worship resource.
+We think it is helpful and encourage you to use it.
+The Lectionary can also be helpful as a weekly worship resource.

-If the Narrative Lectionary is being used, it is important to be sensitive to congregational needs, and we appreciate that, in times of difficulty or grief within the congregation, it might be appropriate to skip the assigned text in the lectionary in favour of a more suitable message.
+When using the Narrative Lectionary, it is important to be sensitive to congregational needs, and we appreciate that, in times of difficulty or grief within the congregation, it might be appropriate to skip the assigned text in the lectionary in favour of a more suitable message.
 We would ask our pastoral councils and our elders to use wisdom in this regard.

 What are the sermon resources?

 The sermon resources are designed to help when preparing sermons.
 We know that many of our preachers have other jobs and commitments and the sermon resources are intended to help ease the burden of sermon preparation.
 Please feel free to adapt and use them as need.

 They are not meant to be either prescriptive or exhaustive and you may have other ideas on how to develop the text for preaching.
 Again, please feel free to adapt these resources according to congregational needs and individual styles, or to use your own approach to the lectionary text.